 It got to the point that such a feature would shake up the market of hardware wallet providers - even if it were a standalone Monero-only wallet, people would buy it.

 That’s an obvious opportunity, so what is the problem?

 It is a technical one.
 There is a lot of open sourced code to handle Bitcoin and today’s most popular altcoins all use some of Bitcoin’s basics.
-DASH is the obvious example but even ETH was in fact built up on a Bitcoin fork.
-That means, for most altcoins you could pick, you would always just tweak a BTC block explorer and use it, or you would fork a BTC light wallet and so on - it makes the process a whole lot easier.
+For most altcoins you would always tweak some code that has already been used for BTC - it makes the process a whole lot easier.

 Apparently this will be a chance for someone new to enter the market because the winners of today don’t have enough people (nor pressing need for the profit and glory) to be bothered with Monero.

-There is a public Trello board regarding the Monero support and for a time it looked quite promising.
-However, u/btchip from Ledger cleared it up:
+For about a year the Monero community spammed this public Trello board of Ledger Wallet with requests for XMR support and for a time it looked quite promising.
+However, u/btchip from Ledger cleared it up later in 2017:

 It’s not yet started - a few other things to work on first.
 We have no ETA but have the right communication channels open to move quickly once we go. via r/ledgerwallet